useRef

 use the reference

-property start as null because there is no way to get a valid DOM reference before the element is mounted.
+the current property starts as null because there is no way to get a valid DOM reference before the element is mounted (the component has not be painted, the DOM node doesn't exist yet).
 Later, React assigns the valid DOM reference to current.

 myInput.current // the DOM element